rtate2/stelligent-u/03-iam/README.md

 _Is it possible to limit uploads of objects with a specific prefix (e.g. starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_
+Nope!
+At least I didn't find it.

+I created an Allow s3:Put* policy with specific resources pointing to 'arn:aws:s3:::rt-stelligent-u-bucket-2/lebowski*'

+I then used the following to upload files: aws s3 cp lebowski/lebowskifile2.txt s3://rt-stelligent-u-bucket-2/lebowski/
 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to